MindWrapper/Instabilities/Readme.md

 Instability has many faces: random crashes, sporadic data corruption, flaky tests and others.
 They are hard to reproduce and fix.
-And they might be a cause why people burn-out or get fired.
-See  [Johnny's story](http://drugalya.com/johnny-the-automator/).

 Each instability is an undetected wrong assumption, which survives testing and can an even sneak into a public release.